JoeSzymkowiczFiveM/native-audio-tool/README.md

 `npm run makeWavs --samplerate=32000 --soundset=special_soundset --type=simple --folder=test`

-## OGG Conversion Script
+## .ogg Conversion Script

-I included a small script to convert OGG files to MP3, to by used as input for the audio tool.
-Please create an `convert` folder and place the .ogg files you want converted inside.
+I included a small script to convert OGG files to MP3, to be used as input for the audio tool.
+Please create a `convert` folder and place the .ogg files you want converted inside.
 Then in the terminal, run the following script.
 Converted files will be placed in the `convert` folder.

 ### 👀 Usage